RagaviV24/Elasticsearch/README.md

 # Elasticsearch

+ Installation Instructions

+a) Read about Elasticsearch: Getting Started with Elasticsearch.

+b) Install Elasticsearch on your local machine.

+c) Start the service in 8989 port instead of the default port

-Download Employee Data set from https://www.kaggle.com/datasets/williamlucas0/employee-sample-data
+d)Download Employee Data set from https://www.kaggle.com/datasets/williamlucas0/employee-sample-data

 · Function Definitions